LeanderKafemann/buttonpad/README.md

 # ButtonPad

-ButtonPad lets you declare a grid of buttons, labels, and text boxes using a compact, CSV-like layout string and control it with simple Python callbacks.
+ButtonPad lets you create a GUI of a grid of buttons, labels, text boxes, and images using a compact, CSV-like layout string and control it with simple Python callbacks.
 It’s built on the Tkinter standard library and works on Windows, macOS, and Linux.
-On macOS, it can optionally use tkmacosx for better button color support.
+(On macOS, it optionally uses tkmacosx for better button color support.)

-(THIS CODE AND DOCUMENTATION IS STILL UNDER REVIEW AND CAN CHANGE AT ANY TIME.)

 Key features:
-• Pure-Python, no custom widget subclasses you must learn — just layout + callbacks
+* Pure-Python code that only depends on the standard library, built on top of tkinter.
+(Pillow is optional.)
-• CSV-like layout string with auto-merge of identical adjacent cells
+* A CSV-like layout configuration string generates the grid of widgets.
-• Per-cell click handlers plus hover enter/exit callbacks and tooltips
-• Global key mapping AND per-button / per-label hotkeys (BPButton.hotkey / BPLabel.hotkey)
+* Each widget can be assigned functions to handle click, enter, and exit events.
+* Each widget can be assigned tool tip text, hotkey mappings, and custom font and colors.
-• Optional status bar (set/get via pad.status_bar) with color customization
+* Optional status bar with custom colors.
-• Optional menubar definition with automatic accelerator binding
+* Optional menubar configuration.
-• Adjustable per-column/row sizing, gaps, margin, and resizable windows
+* Adjustable per-column/row sizing, margins, borders, and resizable windows
-• PyMsgBox dialog boxes: `alert()`, `confirm()`, `prompt()`, `password()`
+* PyMsgBox dialog boxes: `alert()`, `confirm()`, `prompt()`, `password()`

 ## Quick Start with the Launcher